dictu-lang/Dictu/docs/docs/collections.md

 ---
 ## Lists

 Lists in Dictu allow you to store mutliple values of any type.
 Lists automatically resize for you as data is added and removed.
-Lists are similar to arrays in languages like PHP, JavaScript, and Ruby.
+Lists are similar to arrays in languages like Python, JavaScript, and Ruby.

 ```cs
 var list = [1, 2.3, "Mango", false, nil];